xTheBHox/15418-f18-nonogram/README.md

 ### Machine

-Using a GPU or a heterogenous configuration is suitable because the problem inherently has many small parts (many cells, many rows, many columns).
+Using a GPU or a heterogeneous configuration is suitable because the problem inherently has many small parts (many cells, many rows, many columns).
 Therefore, puzzles can be divided up into many small semi-independent problems with shared memory (by line or by cell).
 However, there is unlikely to be much use for SIMD parallelism.
 As such, it may be useful to try it on a processor like a Xeon Phi which has a large number of independent processors but better performance with divergent execution.

 ### Languages
 C++: Fast, with good library support.